Smirnov's fermionic observable away from criticality

-Besides loops, the configuration will have a single curve joining the vertices adjacent to $a$ and $b$, which are the only vertices in $V_{\diamond}$ with three adjacent edges within the domain (the fourth edge emanating from $a$, resp.\ $b$ will be denoted by $e_a$, resp.\ $e_b$).
-This curve is called the \emph{exploration path}; we will denote it by $\gamma$.
+Besides loops, the configuration will have a single curve joining the vertices adjacent to $a$ and $b$, which are the only vertices in $V_{\diamond}$ with three adjacent edges within the domain (the fourth edge emanating from $a$, resp., $b$, will be denoted by~$e_a$, resp., $e_b$).
+This curve is called the \textit{exploration path}; we will denote it by $\gamma$.
 It corresponds to the interface between the cluster connected to the wired arc and the dual cluster connected to the free arc.

 This gives a bijection between random-cluster configurations on $G$ and Eulerian loop configurations on $G_{\diamond}$.
-The probability measure can be nicely rewritten (using Euler's formula) in terms of the loop picture: and $\tilde{Z}(p,G)$ is a normalizing constant.
-Notice that $p=p_{sd}$ if and only if $x(p)=1$.
-This bijection is called the \emph{loop representation} of the random-cluster model.
+The probability measure can be nicely rewritten (using Euler's formula) in terms of the loop picture

+and $\tilde{Z}(p,G)$ is a normalizing constant.
+Notice that $p=p_{\mathrm{sd}}$ if and only if $x(p)=1$.
+This bijection is called the \textit{loop representation} of the random-cluster model.
 The orientation of the medial graph gives a natural orientation to the interfaces in the loop representation.

-\paragraph{The edge observable for Dobrushin domains.}
+\subsection{The edge observable for Dobrushin domains}

 Fix a Dobrushin domain $(G,a,b)$.
-Following~\cite{Smirnov}, we now define an observable $F$ on the edges of its medial graph, \emph{i.e.}\ a function $F : E_{\diamond} \to \mathbb{C}$.
-Roughly speaking, $F$ is a modification of the probability that the exploration path passes through an edge.
+Following \cite{Smirnov}, we now define an observable $F$ on the edges of its medial graph, that is, a function $F\dvtx E_{\diamond} \to\mathbb{C}$.
+Roughly speaking, $F$ is a modification of the probability that the exploration path passes through an edge.\looseness=-1

-First, introduce the following definition: the \emph{winding} $\text{W}_{\Gamma}(z,z')$ of a curve $\Gamma$ between two edges $z$ and $z'$ of the medial graph is the total rotation (in radians and oriented counter-clockwise) that the curve makes from the mid-point of edge $z$ to that of edge $z'$, see Figure~\ref{fig:boundary}.
+First, introduce the following definition: the \textit{winding} $\mathrm{W}_{\Gamma}(z,z')$ of a curve $\Gamma$ between two edges $z$ and $z'$ of the medial graph is the total rotation (in radians and oriented counter-clockwise) that the curve makes from the mid-point of edge $z$ to that of edge $z'$; see Figure~\ref{figboundary}.
 We define the observable $F$ for any edge $e\in E_{\diamond}$ as